AlfredoR-CSUF/Pygame-Dividing-Stepper/README.md

 - Once you have those downloaded and accounted for in your python path you will be able to run the python file that is within the direcrtory directly.
 This will create a current state of the project based on the progress of the issues.

 ## Questions or Concerns
 - You can leave anysort of comments that you feel necessary within the issue comment section and I will respond as soon as I possibly can!
-Have fun!
+Goodluck and Have Fun!
--Alfredo